Review the federal regulations on the return of financial aid

 Treatment of Title IV funds when a student withdraws, drops out, or is expelled before the first day of class

-If a student officially withdraws, drops out, or is expelled before the first day of class of a payment period, all funds paid to the student for that payment period for institutional or non-institutional cost under the Federal Pell Grant, FSEOG (Federal Supplemental Educational Opportunity Grant), and Federal Perkins programs are an overpayment.
+If a student officially withdraws, drops out, or is expelled before the first day of class of a payment period, all funds paid to the student for that payment period for institutional or non-institutional cost under the Federal Pell Grant, and FSEOG (Federal Supplemental Educational Opportunity Grant) programs are an overpayment.
 If an institution is unable to document the student's attendance during the payment period, the student meets the drop out definition.

 The institution is required to return the overpayment to the respective Title IV or Higher Education Act (HEA) programs in the amount that the student received in each program.